espedzhev/curriculum_vitae/README.md

 ### **Software Engineering Technical Team Lead**
 **Wazoku Ltd** - *Remote, UK*
 *11/2022 – Present* - 1 yr 11 mo

-** Redo
-- Collabated with QA and PM`s to create delivery focus ethos withing enigniering department and my team
+- Collaborated with QA and PMs to create a delivery-focused ethos within the engineering department and my team.
-  - Understanding priority
+  - Prioritized tasks effectively.
-  - Working with products to understand  checkpints to avoid losing enginiering effort
+  - Worked with product teams to understand checkpoints and avoid unnecessary engineering effort.

 - **Project Leadership:** Led the technical direction of multiple projects, ensuring alignment with business goals and technical best practices.
 - **Architecture Design:** Designed and implemented microservices-based architectures to enhance scalability and maintainability.